thedataflows/pimp-my-cachyos/README.md

 ## Design

-- `mise-tasks/` contains bash scripts organized by functionality (packages, system, apps, network, etc.)
+- `mise-tasks/` contains bash scripts organized by functionality (packages, system, apps, network, etc.) that are used by mise tasks
 - `packages/*.yaml` defines packages to install, with optional host-specific filtering
   - Format: